Bob '85 and Kelly Jordan '86 Professorship in Business

 Professor Abbey also serves on the Journal of Operations Management Editorial Review Board (and as an Associate Editor), the Production and Operations Management Editorial Review Board, and the Remanufacturing Industry Council’s Consensus Body for Establishing an ANSI Standard for Remanufacturing.
 In addition, he reviews for multiple premier journals, including Production and Operations Management, Journal of Operations Management, Industrial Ecology, Manufacturing & Service Operations Management, and more.
 In fall of 2017, he received an appointment as a Faculty Fellow of the Center for Health Systems & Design (CHSD) three year term from fall of 2017 to fall of 2020.
+He also serves as a Faculty Senator, Caucus Leader, Legislative Affairs representative, Center for Teaching Excellence Fellow for the ILCB, and more.

-Recent recognition of his service and teaching include an award for Best Reviewer in 2016 for his service to the field’s flagship Production and Operations Management Journal.
+Recent recognitions of his service and teaching include an award for Best Reviewer in 2016 for his service to the field’s flagship Production and Operations Management Journal.
 He also received the Outstanding Reviewer Service Award for 2014-2017 at Journal of Operations Management.
 In fall of 2017, he received the Texas A&M University’s distinguished Montague Award for Teaching Excellence from the Center For Teaching Excellence.
-Most recently, Dr. Abbey was recognized as the Best Associate Editor at the Journal of Operations Management for 2018.
+More recently, Dr. Abbey was recognized as the Best Associate Editor at Journal of Operations Management for 2018.
+In 2019, he was promoted to Senior Editor at Production and Operations Management Journal.
+In 2020, he was promoted to Departmental Editor at Journal of Operations Management.
+He was also awarded an endowed professorship with the title, “Bob ’85 and Kelly Jordan ’86 Associate Professor in Business.”

 His recent manuscripts and chapters include: